this-vishalsingh/my-audit-checklist/README.md

 - [Asserting Contract from Code Size](./vulnerabilities/asserting-contract-from-code-size.md)

-**Info**
-The list is more likely to be used as a reminder of the most common vulnerabilities and questions to ask yourself during an audit.
+- The list is more likely to be used as a reminder of the most common vulnerabilities and questions to ask yourself during an audit.
 It is not a complete list of all possible vulnerabilities.

 ### `external` / `public` functions